oneil512/INSIGHT/README.md

 Insight is an autonomous AI that can do medical research.
 It has a boss agent that takes an objective and an executive summary of the tasks completed already and their results and creates a task list.
 A worker agent picks up a task from the list and completes it, saving the results to llama index.
 The boss gets informed of the results and changes/reprioritizes the task list.
 The workers can call into the pubmed and mygene APIs (more to come).
 The workers also get context from llama index to help complete their tasks.

-Very much a work in progress, but it is showing some early results!

 Please reach out to me or contribute if this interests you :)